-- Bright Data – Althought more expensive, this is the best choice if you need enterprise level services.
+- Bright Data – Although more expensive, this is the best choice if you need enterprise-level services.

-- Shifter – Very popular provider that offers fast dedicated proxies at a resonable price.
+- Shifter – Very popular provider that offers fast dedicated proxies at a reasonable price.

 - Storm Proxies – Lots of features to work with, including three different methods of IP rotation.